 Innovative Cosmetics for CARE – ICCARE

-Cosmetics is the third-largest contributor to the French trade balance, with 60% of production being exported, representing a market worth of 19.2 billion euros.
-To maintain this leadership, it is crucial to continually provide well-thought-out innovations but also to ensure "cutting-edge" consumer safety.
-This implies improving the quality of cosmetic ingredients while also advocating for eco-design, which aims to optimize the lifecycle of products, promote natural raw materials, and, most importantly, eliminate fossil-based ones whenever possible.
-As the flagship product in the make-up segment is the lipstick, with nearly 900 million tubes sold worldwide each year, these changes should impact it first.
+Cosmetics are the second largest contributor to the French trade balance, with 60% of production exported, representing a market worth of 30.4 billion euros.
+To maintain this leadership, it is crucial to continually provide well-thought-out innovations but also to ensure "cutting-edge" consumer safety in the light of advances in scientific knowledge, the environmental context, and current regulations.
+This means constantly optimizing cosmetic ingredients while promoting eco-design, which aims to improve the life cycle of finished products, promote natural raw materials, and eliminate those of fossil origin as far as possible.

 Addressing these challenges by showcasing the French expertise and scientific technology to design the cosmetics of the future is the main goal of the "ICCARE" Joint Laboratory (Innovative Cosmetics for CARE).
-This collaboration brings together Chanel Parfums Beauté, a global leader in luxury cosmetics, and researchers from the Rennes Institute of Chemical Sciences (UMR CNRS 6226) located at ENSC Rennes.
-By merging their expertise towards the design of cosmetic products and perfumery on one hand, and in organic synthesis, catalysis, and green chemistry on the other, Chanel PB and ISCR aim to develop innovative lipsticks featuring a high degree of sustainability and safety.
+This collaboration brings together Chanel Fragrances & Beauty, a leading player in luxury cosmetics, and researchers from the Rennes Institute of Chemical Sciences (UMR CNRS 6226) located at ENSC Rennes.
+By merging their expertise towards the development and industrialization of cosmetic products on the one hand, and in synthesis, catalysis, and green chemistry on the other, with the aim of innovating in the design of new-generation cosmetic products that are eco-designed, sustainable, and meet Regulation standards.

-By achieving these ambitious goals, the ICCARE Joint Laboratory will enable the formulation of high-performance and eco-designed makeup products, in full adequation with the expectation of the cosmetic sector, for which consumer safety and the eco-design to enhance the lifecycle of cosmetic products have become a priority.
+By achieving these ambitious goals, the ICCARE Joint Laboratory will enable the formulation of high-performance, eco-designed cosmetic products in response to the challenges of consumer safety and eco-design to improve the life cycle of finished products, which have become a priority.

 Project coordination